John Spence Community High School Inclusion Policy:

 6. SEND Provision:

 6.1 If a student is identified as having SEND we strive to work in partnership with both the young person and their parents/carers to establish and understand the level of need.
 Once the student’s needs have been discussed they are recorded and decisions made about the desired outcomes, including expected progress and attainment for that student.
-The views of the student and parent are paramount in these discussions.
+The views of the student and parent are paramount in these discussions and inform the person centred approach we adopt.

-6.2 An intervention and support plan is then written.
+6.2 A person centred support plan is then written.
 This is aimed at removing barriers to learning and putting effective provision in place.
 Parents are invited to discuss this plan, their child’s progress, support and targets.

 6.3 We adopt a graduated approach with four stages of action: assess, plan, do and review.
 Progress and outcomes are regularly shared with the student and their parents/carers.

-6.4 Students with a statement of special educational needs or an Education, Health and Care plan (EHCP) are assigned to a member of the inclusion department who acts as a key worker for them.
+6.4 Students with an Education, Health and Care plan (EHCP) are assigned to a member of the inclusion department who acts as a key worker for them.
 This ensures a single point of contact for the student and parents/carers.

 6.5 The school has an additionally resourced provision for students with moderate learning difficulties.
 Through this students get a bespoke timetable and regularly access the student support centre.
 The purpose of the additionally resourced provision is to ensure inclusion for students with complex additional needs.